 Can I cut back roots and branches?

-If planted on your land, the tree is yours, but any part that extends over the boundary line will be an encroachment.
-It does not matter how long these branches and roots might have been there – they will acquire no legal right to remain on your neighbour’s side.
-The general position under the common law is that a neighbour can cut back branches or roots on their side, up to the boundary line.
-Usually, they cannot compel the owner of the tree to do this work, but are entitled to undertake it at their own cost.
-However, there are exceptions, such as when there is a risk of injury or damage to property.
+If planted on your land, the tree is yours, but any part extending over the boundary line is an encroachment.
+Irrespective of how long these branches and roots have been there, they acquire no legal right to remain on your neighbour’s side.
+The general common law position is that a neighbour can cut back branches or roots on their side up to the boundary line.

 Beware Tree Preservation Orders (TPO) and Conservation Areas